williamsilvaj/LeetcodeExplained/SumAlgorithm/explanation.md

 ```

 ## Solution Approach

 ### Quick explanation:

-For each number `nums_i` search for it's complement, `complement = nums_i - target`.
-To overcome the search in the $n-1$ remaining elements we can use a hashtable to map all values and after that search in $O(1)$.
+For each number `nums_i`, search for its complement, `complement = target - nums_i`.
+To overcome the search in the $n-1$ remaining elements, we can use a hashtable to map all values and then search in $O(1)$.

 ### Detailed explanation:

-We are given an array $nums$ containing $n$ numbers and a target numbers, such that `nums[i] + nums[j] = target` and we need to return $i$ and $j$.
+We are given an array `nums` containing `n` numbers and a target number, such that `nums[i] + nums[j] = target`, and we need to return `i` and `j`.

-It's pretty importante to notice that we need to return the **indices** and not the value itselt, it's a crucial information since if we sort, we would end up with a wrong indices answer.
+It's important to notice that we need to return the **indices** and not the value itself.
+This is a crucial information because if we sort the array, we would end up with incorrect indices as an answer.

 #### Intuition

-We can solve that problem by for each `nums_i` element we search for the numbers that summed to $nums_i$ is equal to $target$, since we are looking for two numbers that sum up to the target.
-The number we need to search for is the complement:
+We can solve this problem by searching for the number that, when added to `nums_i`, result in `target`.
+In other words, we are looking for two numbers that sum up to the target.
+The number we need to search for is called the complement:

 `nums_i + complement = target`
-`complement = nums_i - target`
+`complement = target - nums_i`

-Since we fixed the `nums_i` we can search for the `complement` in the $n-1$ elements.
-But notice, if we do it for each number we would end up in a quadratic algorithm since for each element we would need to perform a linear serch in the $n-1$ remaining elements.
+For each number `nums_i`, search for its complement in the remaining $n-1$ elements.
+However, if we perform this search for each element, we would end up with a quadratic algorithm because we would need to perform a linear search for each element in the remaining `n-1` elements.

-Now that we undestand the problem, we can see that the main problem is that at each iteration we need to perform a linear search, how can we overcome that problem?
-Is there a better way to search that is not $O(n)?
-Yes!
-Hashtables!
+Now that we understand the problem, we can see that the main issue is that we need to perform a linear search at each iteration.
+How can we overcome this problem?
+Is there a better way to search that is not $O(n)$?
+Yes, there is!
+We can use hashtables!

-We can map all elements `(key, value) -> (nums[j], j)` and for each `nums_i` we can look up if the complement exists in $O(1)$.
+We can create a mapping of all elements `(key, value) -> (nums[j], j)`, and for each `nums_i`, we can look up whether the complement exists in `O(1)`, if the answer is *yes* then we return $i$ and $j$; otherwise we can return $[-1,-1]$ to indicate that no such elements exist.

 ## Algorithm in Pseudocode